Please contact us for future course dates.

 As an educational institution fees for our open short courses do not attract VAT.

-Directions to Knights Park campus, Grange Road, Kingston upon Thames, Surrey KT1 2QJ:
+Directions to Kingston School of Art at Knights Park, Grange Road, Kingston upon Thames, Surrey KT1 2QJ: